TroelsMortensen/CodeLabs/Tutorials/EerToLogical/002 Strong entities.md

 ![img.png](img.png)

 If no Primary Key was marked on the entity, you may introduce a new _surrogate key_.
 This is just a new attribute, you create.
-These are often just: movie_id, person_id, department_id, etc.
+Often just called `id`.

-For the derived attribute, you might explain the calculation in the parenthesis, e.g.
+For the derived attribute, you might explain the calculation in the parenthesis, if it is not too complex, e.g.
 * **Derived**: age ( currentDate() - date_of_birth )
 * **Derived**: movie_rating ( average of all ratings)